-- The Socioeconomic Assessment (SA) Tool used to define a Disadvantaged Community (DAC) (DWSRF Program) has been updated with current American Community Survey and state-level employment data and will be referred to as the SFY 2026 SA Tool. - DAC eligibility will be evaluated at the time of IUP application.
+- The Socioeconomic Assessment (SA) Tool used to define a Disadvantaged Community (DAC) has been updated with current American Community Survey and will be referred to as the SFY 2026 SA Tool. - DAC eligibility will be evaluated at the time of IUP application.
 All projects added to the Project Priority List (PPL) during SFY 2026 will receive a DAC score based on the SFY 2026 SA Tool and this score will not change with future SA Tool updates.
 All projects listed on the approved PPL prior to SFY 2026 will continue to use the DAC score in accordance with the SFY 2024 and SFY2025 SA Tools.